The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Introduction

 The remainder of this article is organized as follows.
 Section~\ref{sec:unique} contains the main theorem of uniqueness for penalized least-squares estimators, as well as the analogous necessary and sufficient uniqueness condition for basis pursuit.
-In Section~\ref{sec:sparse}, we investigate the model selection properties related to the geometric condition introduced in Section~\ref{sec:unique} for LASSO, BP, and SLOPE estimators, including a characterization of the SLOPE's clustering property.
+In Section~\ref{sec:sparse}, we investigate the pattern selection properties related to the geometric condition introduced in Section~\ref{sec:unique} for SLOPE, including a characterization of the SLOPE's clustering property.
 This section also contains a general result on the convex null set for norm-penalized least-squares estimation.
-All proofs are relegated to the appendix, which also contains a remainder of basic facts of subdifferentials and polytopes.
+Appendix~\ref{app:LASSO_BP} illustrates what our results entail for LASSO and BP.
+All proofs are relegated to Appendix~\ref{app:proofs}, which also contains a remainder of basic facts of subdifferentials and polytopes.